-We continued to generate positive cash flows from operations and free cash during the fiscal quarter ended June 29, 2013.
-Despite a slow start in terms of free cash generation, our cash generation returned to more normal levels in the second fiscal quarter and we continue to expect cash generation in 2013 in line with our history despite the volatile economic environment.
+We continued to generate positive cash flows from operations and free cash during the fiscal quarter ended March 30, 2013.
+Despite a slow start in terms of free cash generation, we continue to expect cash generation in 2013 in line with our history despite the volatile economic environment.
 There is no assurance, however, that we will be able to continue to generate cash flows from operations and free cash at the same levels, or at all, going forward if the current economic environment worsens.

 Beginning in the fourth fiscal quarter of 2010, we have reacted to favorable market conditions to significantly reshape the company's capital structure.
-We have completed three issuances of low-coupon convertible debentures since the fourth fiscal quarter of 2010, each of which matures thirty years from the date of issuance.
+We have completed three issuances of low-coupon convertible debentures since the fourth fiscal quarter of 2010, each of which mature thirty years from the date of issuance.
 We utilized the proceeds of those debenture offerings to repurchase 44.3 million shares of our common stock, representing approximately 24% of our outstanding stock prior to implementing these initiatives.

 We also entered into a new, larger, revolving credit facility in December 2010, which has been favorably amended at minimal cost.
 The total revolving commitment of our credit facility is \$528 million and we have the ability to request up to an additional \$22 million of incremental commitments, subject to the satisfaction of certain conditions.
-At June 29, 2013 and December 31, 2012, \$100 million and \$89 million, respectively, was outstanding under the credit facility.
+At March 30, 2013 and December 31, 2012, \$90 million and \$89 million, respectively, was outstanding under the credit facility.
 The credit facility provides a revolving commitment through December 1, 2015.
-We continually evaluate market conditions and alternative financing structures.

 Borrowings under the credit facility bear interest at LIBOR plus an interest margin.
 The applicable interest margin is based on our leverage ratio.
-Based on our current leverage ratio, the interest rate on our borrowings will increase from LIBOR plus 1.95% to LIBOR plus 2.25% for the third fiscal quarter of 2013.
-The interest rate on our borrowings will further increase if our leverage ratio equals or exceeds 2.50 to 1 and will decrease if our leverage ratio decreases below 2.0 to 1.
+Based on our current leverage ratio, borrowings bear interest at LIBOR plus 1.95%.
+The interest rate on our borrowings will increase if our leverage ratio equals or exceeds 2.00 to 1 and will decrease if our leverage ratio decreases below 1.50 to 1.
 We are also required to pay facility commitment fees of 0.35% per annum on the entire commitment amount.
 Such facility commitment fees will increase if our leverage ratio equals or exceeds 2.50 to 1.